mbellehumeur/Hanging-Protocol-training-data/README.md

 ## How can I help?

+If your hanging protocols are working OK, think of a way to thank your technologists, imaging IT and vendor support team.

 Contact your favorite IHE & DICOM committee standards writer or board member.
-Thank them for their service and  express your desire for standardized hanging protocol data.
-The DICOM standard for hanging protocol already exists but it  needs to be refreshed to DICOMweb formatting and GenAI use.
+Thank them for their service and ask them what they think of standardization of hanging protocol training data.

-Donate to imaging open source projects while specifying that you want to support open source implementation of the hanging protocol standard.
+If you feel that having open-source software to support new or existing standards is useful,  consider donating to an organization that could help with that.